 While it is evident that urban and rural transportation systems throughout the country are in dire need of enhancement and rehabilitation, for many localities, these efforts boil down to a single factor: funding.

 As our communities continue to grow, our transportation and shifting networks require attention and improvement to better suit changing infrastructure needs.
 In urban areas especially, population trends suggest the additional need to accommodate mobility through alternative forms of transportation such as biking, walking, and public transit.
 As shifting requires security and responsibility, it is crucial to give them attention.
-Although movers like Sunrise Moving assure them, authorities should add to it.

 As a result, more municipalities are relying on grant opportunities to address their roads, bridges, and multimodal facilities.
 We understand that identifying and pursuing the available grant and alternative funding sources can be complex and time consuming.
 Based on our experiences working with our clients to seek out and pursue these sources, our transportation team has compiled the following tips for municipal clients considering grant funding for transportation projects:

 1. Identify the right grant opportunity

 When identifying which grants to apply for, it is important to first ensure you’re eligible, as each specific grant has different themes, requirements, and parameters.
 Consider the “strings attached” to each grant – what is realistic and manageable for the project and locality, and subsequently the specifications that come with being awarded the grant.
 For example, federal grants may require compliance with NEPA (the National Environmental Policy Act), which can be both extensive and time-consuming.
 Being aware of these initial constraints and realities before beginning the application process will aid in finding a grant that is in line with the project as well as its scheduling and logistics.

 The successful pursuit of grant funding requires a certain amount of gamesmanship.
 Understanding the challenges, variables, and what elements work most strongly in your favor is key to being awarded funding.